 located at the Crossness Pumping Station, in Bexley in the county, completed in 1865.
 The emblem of the Metropolitan Board of Works, which built the station, it incorporates various arms and emblems including the three seaxes of Middlesex, indicating the board’s territorial remit encompassing areas from these counties.

-There can of course be no categorical proof that the Jutes arrived on the shore of Kent brandishing a white stallion over their heads but it should be noted that a rampant white horse remains the arms of several continental territories that are broadly the locality whence the Jutes sprang, these include;
+Whilst it is an appealing and romantic notion that Jutes arrived on the shore of Kent brandishing a white stallion over their heads, as Richard Vestegan so charmingly depicts, the truth is that there are no grounds to support the tale.
+In the aforementioned work , James Lloyd has categorically put this account to bed.
+A a rampant white horse remains the arms of several continental territories that are broadly the locality whence the Jutes sprang, these include;

 Lower Saxony, Germany